 Tips For Making Healthy Granola

 - Bake granola at a low temperature.
-This is to prevent burning, but to also really get that nice golden flavor and texture.
+This prevents burning and helps achieve that nice golden flavor and texture.
 I bake my granola at 300 degrees F.

 - Clump the granola with your hands.
 Once you’ve added the granola to your baking sheet, use your hands to create small clumps before you bake.